 The plaintiffs in the Electrolytic Capacitors Class Actions allege that a number of companies who sell and manufacture electrolytic capacitors participated in an unlawful conspiracy to fix, raise, maintain, increase, or control the price for electrolytic capacitors in Canada.
 The plaintiffs allege that this conspiracy affected prices paid by both direct purchasers of electrolytic capacitors, as well as purchasers of products containing electrolytic capacitors.Top

-You are a Class Member if you are a Canadian resident and purchased electrolytic capacitors1 or products containing electrolytic capacitors between September 1, 1997 and December 31, 2014 (the “Class Period”).
+You are an Electrolytic Settlement Class Member if you are a Canadian resident and purchased electrolytic capacitors1 or products containing electrolytic capacitors between September 1, 1997 and December 31, 2014 (the “Class Period”).

 1Electrolytic capacitors are found in electronics like computers, smartphones, gaming consoles, home appliances and televisions, among other products.
-If you purchased electronic products during the class period, you are likely a Class Member.Top
+If you purchased electronic products during the class period, you are likely an Electrolytic Settlement Class Member.Top

-As the lawsuit is still ongoing and there could be other settlements or a judgment against the other defendants, and potentially more money for Class Members, the settlement funds (less Court approved fees and expenses) will be held in an interest-bearing trust account for the benefit of the Class Members.
-If additional amounts are recovered in the future, class counsel will prepare a plan for paying those amounts out to Class Members.
+As the lawsuit is still ongoing and there could be other settlements or a judgment against the other defendants, and potentially more money for Electrolytic Settlement Class Members, the settlement funds (less Court approved fees and expenses) will be held in an interest-bearing trust account for the benefit of the Electrolytic Settlement Class Members.
+If additional amounts are recovered in the future, class counsel will prepare a plan for paying those amounts out to Electrolytic Settlement Class Members.
 That plan must be approved by the Courts before it takes effect.Top

-If you do not want to object to the settlement, or opt-out of the Electrolytic Capacitor Class Actions you do NOT have to do anything.
+If you do not want to object to the settlement, you do NOT have to do anything.

 If you provide class counsel with your contact information we will contact you directly if there is a settlement or judgment.
 We respect your privacy and will not share your information with others.